ken107/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 2. Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

 The original dataset were already split into training, validation, and testing.

-I did not augment the datasets.
+I augmented the training dataset by generating 2 scaled-up versions of each image, drawing from a normal distribution with mu=.16 and sigma=.08.
+The code for this is in the 5th code cell of the IPython notebook.

 #### 3. Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-The code for my final model is located in the seventh cell of the ipython notebook.
+The code for my final model is located in the 8th cell of the ipython notebook.

 My final model consisted of the following layers: